Murder of Shanda Sharer: Pre-abduction

 On the night of January 10, 1992, Lawrence (age 15), Rippey (15) and Tackett (17) drove in Tackett's car from Madison to Loveless's house in New Albany.
 Rippey and Lawrence, while both friends of Tackett, had not previously met Loveless (16).
 Upon arrival, they borrowed some clothes from Loveless, and she showed them a knife, telling them she was going to scare Sharer with it.
-While Tackett, Rippey, and Lawrence had never met Sharer prior to that night, Tackett had already known of the plan to intimidate the 12-year-old girl.
-Loveless explained to the two other girls that she disliked Sharer for being a copycat and for stealing her girlfriend.
+While Tackett, Rippey, and Lawrence had never met Sharer prior to that night, Tackett already knew of the plan to murder the 12-year-old girl.
+Loveless explained to the two other girls that she disliked Sharer for being a "copycat" and for stealing her girlfriend.

 Tackett let Rippey drive the four girls to Jeffersonville, where Sharer stayed with her father on the weekends, stopping at a McDonald's restaurant en route to ask for directions.
 They arrived at Sharer's house shortly before dark.
-Loveless instructed Rippey and Lawrence to go to the door and introduce themselves as friends of Heavrin (Loveless's former and Sharer's current girlfriend), then invite Sharer to come with them to see Heavrin, who was waiting for them at "the Witch's Castle", or Mistletoe Falls, a ruined stone house located on an isolated hill overlooking the Ohio River.
+Loveless instructed Rippey and Lawrence to go to the door and introduce themselves as friends of Heavrin.
+Sharer answered the door, and Rippey and Lawrence asked for Shanda, Sharer then replied that she was Shanda.
+Rippey and Lawrence asked Shanda to come with them to see Heavrin, who was waiting for them at "the Witch's Castle", or Mistletoe Falls, a ruined stone house located on an isolated hill overlooking the Ohio River.

-Sharer said that she could not go because her parents were awake, and she told the girls to come back around midnight, a few hours later.
+Sharer was reluctant to go out, told them she had a party to attend, and suggested the girls come back around midnight, a few hours later.
 Loveless was angry at first, but Rippey and Lawrence assured her about returning for Sharer later.
 The four girls crossed the river to Louisville and attended a punk rock show by the band Sunspring at the Audubon Skate Park near Interstate 65.
 Lawrence and Rippey quickly lost interest in the music and went to the parking lot outside, where they engaged in sexual activities with two boys in Tackett's car.

 Eventually, the four girls left for Sharer's house.
 During the ride, Loveless said that she could not wait to kill Sharer; however, Loveless also said she just intended to use the knife to frighten her.
-When they arrived at Sharer's house at 12:30 a.m., Lawrence refused to retrieve Sharer, so Tackett and Rippey went to the door.
+When they arrived at Sharer's house at 12:30 a.m., Lawrence refused to retrieve Sharer, so Tackett went with Rippey to the door instead.
 Loveless hid under a blanket in the back seat of the car with the knife.